ubuntu-dev/Vivaldi/README.md

 * Any function beginning `vv_new_` will instantiate a new Vivaldi object with the passed value.
-For instance, `vv_new_int(quant)` defines a new Integer with the int value `quant`.
+For instance, `vv_new_int(quant)` defines a new Integer with the int64\_t value `quant`.
 On success, they'll return a pointer to the instantiated Vivaldi object; on failure, they'll return `vv_null` (which is equal to `0` to simplify error checking).